Sumcheck API Documentation

 The SumcheckTranscriptConfig<F>

-class is a configuration object used to specify parameters to the Fiat-Shamir scheme used by the Sumcheck.
-It contained the following fields:
+class is used to specify parameters for the Fiat-Shamir scheme used by the Sumcheck protocol.
+It contains the following fields:

 hasher: Hash

-: Hash function used for randomness generation by Fiat-Shamir.domain_label: char*
+: The hash function used to generate randomness for Fiat-Shamir.domain_label: char*

-: Label for the domain separator in the transcript.poly_label: char*
+: The label for the domain separator in the transcript.poly_label: char*

-: Label for round polynomials in the transcript.challenge_label: char*
+: The label for round polynomials in the transcript.challenge_label: char*

-: Label for round challenges in the transcript.seed: F
+: The label for round challenges in the transcript.seed: F

 There are three constructors for SumcheckTranscriptConfig<F>